NOTE: You must get your vehicle inspected AND have it pass a state inspection before you can renew your vehicle registration.

 Renew Your Registration Online and Receive a $1.00 Discount!

-Your vehicle registration may be renewed online 90 days before the expiration date or up to 12 months after the expiration date, if you have not received a citation for expired registration.
+Your vehicle registration may be renewed online 90 days before the expiration date or after the expiration date, if you have not received a citation for expired registration.
 Your expiration month will not change.

 There is a two business day payment processing hold before your sticker is printed.
 Please allow up to three weeks for processing and mailing.